An introduction to imandra-tools¶

 - a

-value mapping to the name of the module being defined (this is necessary for reflection purposes) - a
+module_namevalue mapping to the name of the module being defined (this is necessary for reflection purposes) - a

-module signature:- a
+Templatemodule implementing theIdf_intf.TPL_SIGmodule signature:- a

-variant type symbolically describing events from our model - a
+tvariant type symbolically describing events from our model - a

-variant type mapping to the concreteevent
+cvariant type mapping to the concreteeventtype - a

 - a